Synopsis

 -

-22/05/2025 Duration: 01h04minThe latest installment of Elevator Talk features leaders from Hip Pop, Pari, Aqua Boost, Pablo’s Mate, Zenjoy.
+24/07/2025 Duration: 01h04minThe latest installment of Elevator Talk features leaders from Brainfood, BaoBlast, AVSOME, Bad Mermaid and High Ground Elixir.
 Watch founders and CEOs introduce their brands and provide a recap of recent news and updates.
-This week’s special co-host is Adam Louras, a principal with Mercenary, who shared his thoughts, questions and feedback with the participants.
+This week’s special co-host is Dayton Miller, a managing partner with BFG Partners, who shared his thoughts, questions and feedback with the participants.
 He is joined by Ray Latif, the editor and producer of the Taste Radio podcast.
+Founders and CEOs of early stage food or beverage brands are invited to join future shows to pitch their products, discuss recent news and get feedback from industry experts.
+It is free to participate and interviews will be conducted remotely.
+Apply for a future episode of Elevator Talk.

 -